 If you have received a speeding ticket you may want to check out the myriad of websites that tell you how you can get the allegations dropped.
 Some websites go so far as to telling you via their online calculator how much your fine is likely to be.

 If you would like to contest a speeding ticket you need to enter a not guilty plea.
 This plea with result in you being summoned to court for a hearing.

-If you are sure you have valid grounds to contest the NIP you may want to go to court without hiring a speeding solicitor.
+If you are sure you have valid grounds to contest the NIP you may want to go to court without hiring a speeding lawyer.
 You may also want to go to court without the help of a solicitor if you can put your case forward confidently and intelligently.

 You are well within your rights to represent yourself in court and a magistrate could be quite sympathetic to a respectfully argued and considered case.

-While representing yourself is usually a lot cheaper than hiring a solicitor a magistrate won’t be happy if you have failed to understand the law.
+While representing yourself is usually a lot cheaper than hiring a speeding lawyer, a magistrate won’t be happy if you have failed to understand the law.
 They may also fail to be happy if you cannot show that you are innocent.
 If you have not received many or any speeding tickets in the past then going to court is not a risk worth taking.
 However, if you are likely to face a driving ban or you’re likely to be fined a lot of money you may wish to seek legal advice.